 The downside?
 Like cast iron, carbon steel requires seasoning and is prone to rust.

-Other Considerations When Comparing Cookware
+Other Considerations When Buying Cookware

 Making the final decision on whether you want stainless steel, cast iron, copper, or aluminum is really a personal decision based on how much time you spend cooking, your expertise in the kitchen and your budget.
-However, when selecting the cookware for your kitchen, you should take the following points into consideration:
+However, when selecting the cookware for your kitchen, you should also take the following points into consideration:

 Handles Can Range From Too Hot to Too Heavy